 So, you’ve bought a stunning new mirror, but how do you maintain its looks and quality over time?
-As part of this care guide, we’ll give you advice and tips on how to maintain your mirror from everyday cleaning to avoiding water damage.
+We’ll give you advice and tips on how to maintain your mirror from everyday cleaning to avoiding water damage.

 Everyday dusting and cleaning of your mirror

 Like the rest of the house, cleaning your mirror regularly is an absolute must if you’d like to maintain it; whichever type of mirror it may be.
 So, what are the best techniques and materials for doing so?

 Remove the dust from the surface with a microfiber towel or lint-free cloth to avoid build-up.
 It’s then a case of using a soft towel dipped in warm water to remove the excess surface materials.